-- all sales of tangible personal property;
+- · all sales of tangible personal property;

-- all rentals;
+- · all rentals:

 - · all services;

-- all royalties;
+- · all royalties;

 - · all other business receipts;

-- all dividends and interest; and
+- · all dividends and interest; and

-- the net gain from the sale of a capital asset or investment (See Rule 3.591).

-- Note: For Items 24 and 25, a capital asset is any asset, other than an investment, which is held for use in the production of income, and is subject to depreciation, depletion or amortization.
+- the net gain from the sales of investments or capital assets.
+A capital asset is any asset, other than an investment, which is held for use in the production of income, and is subject to depreciation, depletion or amortization.
 An investment is any non-cash asset not a capital asset.